 FourKites research has shown that loads with a greater level of complexity, such as mixed-pallet shipments containing orders for multiple customers within a single truck, can significantly increase dwell times as dock and warehouse crews struggle to unload these shipments in the same time frame it takes to unload trailers filled with a single type of good.

-FourKites handles this through our custom-designed Dwell Scorecard, a part of our Facility Manager reporting module which provides the ability for individual sites and facilities to analyze historical Warehouse Management System (WMS) data and identify operational bottlenecks.
+FourKites handles dwell time calculation through our custom-designed Dwell Scorecard, a part of our Facility Manager reporting module which provides the ability for individual sites and facilities to analyze historical Warehouse Management System (WMS) data and identify operational bottlenecks.

 FourKites’ research has shown that dwell can be quickly and significantly lowered, once you know where the key problems are occurring.
-In our past collaborations with our shipper, carrier and 3PL partners, we’ve repeatedly found that some of the most common causes of high dwell times are as follows:
+In past collaborations with our shipper, carrier and 3PL partners, we’ve repeatedly found the following consistent, common issues that increase dwell time.

-Once you have identified the root causes affecting high dwell times within your organization, the potential value is high.
-Here are a few quick success stories from within the FourKites network:
+Once you have identified the root causes affecting high dwell times within your supply chain, the potential value is high.

 Clearly there are significant opportunities for streamlining operations, improving sustainability, and strengthening carrier relationships by targeting reduced dwell time throughout the supply chain.
-More than just helping a single organization, however, effective reductions in dwell times send positive effects cascading throughout the rest of the industry in turn, ultimately resulting in fewer missed appointments, happier drivers and more available capacity throughout the industry as a whole.
+More than just helping a single organization, effective reductions in dwell times send positive effects cascading throughout the rest of the industry.
+Improvements in dwell times ultimately result in fewer missed appointments, happier drivers and more available capacity throughout the industry as a whole.

 Especially in times of crisis, it’s hard to find a better return on investment than that.